adimalla/clTerm/README.md

 </br>

-4. The console API commands are executed by calling the console_begin(...) followed by calling the console_get_string(...) to get user input and finally calling the console_exec_command(...) to execute the correct entered by the user.
+4. The console API commands are executed by calling the console_begin(...) followed by calling the console_get_string(...) to get user input and finally calling the console_exec_command(...) to execute the correct command entered by the user.
-Console_begin(..) function takes console handle object and command table object as parameters. if there are no previous exceptions with command table API functions console_begin executes successfully, or returns exception to console handle which can be handle by catch_exception(...) function.
+Console_begin(..) function takes console handle object and command table object as parameters. if there are no previous exceptions with command table API functions console_begin executes successfully, or returns exception to console handle which can be handled by catch_exception(...) function.

 </br>